Restructuring Investment Banking: Everything You Need to Know

 This is an important and often overlooked point: while in M&A you're arguing between the buyer and seller about a rather narrow set of terms (price, cash/debt mix, etc.) in restructuring you can often be arguing about wholesale differences in the kind of restructuring being done.

 In-Court vs. Out-of-Court Restructuring

-The rationale behind trying out-of-court restructurings - even if they may not be as fulsome as what could be done in-court - is that they can:
+The rationale behind trying out-of-court restructurings - even if they may not be as fulsome a solution as what could be done in-court - is that:

-- Protect existing equity holders who will not be entirely wiped out as would almost invariably be the case in a Chapter 11 (where the reorganized equity would go to the impaired class)
+- An out-of-court protects existing equity holders who will not be entirely wiped out as they would almost invariably be in the case of a Chapter 11 (where the reorganized equity would go to the impaired class)

-- Filing for Chapter 11, even if its done quickly and effectively, is per se disruptive to suppliers, customers, and any unsecured creditors; an out-of-court restructuring simply has less stigma attached to it (most won't even know that it occurred)
+- Filing for Chapter 11, even if its done quickly and effectively, is per se disruptive to suppliers, customers, and any unsecured creditors; an out-of-court restructuring simply has less stigma attached to it and can be done quickly and quietly (most won't even know that it occurred)